How to Mint & Burn an ERC-721 Token Using Hardhat and Ethers (Part 1)

 Burn the NFT:

 Congratulations! 🎉 You have successfully learned how to deploy an ERC-721 smart contract using Hardhat, OpenZeppelin, and Ethers.
-Feel free to reach out in Discord!
+Feel free to reach out in !